Hang Tien Exploration Tour

 Directions to Phong Nha

-* International airports: There are 3 main international airports for international flights: Tan Son Nhat International Airport (SGN), Noi Bai International airport (HAN) and Da Nang International Airport (DAD).
+International airports: There are 3 main international airports for international flights: Tan Son Nhat International Airport (SGN), Noi Bai International Airport (HAN) and Da Nang International Airport (DAD).
 From Ho Chi Minh City (Saigon) or Ha Noi, travellers can book domestic flights to Dong Hoi Airport (VDH).
-From Da Nang, traveler can catch a train or bus to Dong Hoi/Phong Nha.
+From Da Nang, travelers can catch a train or bus to Dong Hoi/Phong Nha.

 Tour booking process